sopra-fs21-group-11/sopra-client/README.md

 ### Deck creator

-In the deck creator, a user can customize decks.
+In the deck creator a user can customize decks.
 ![Editor](public/editor.png)

 ## Roadmap